yoyo421/python-parse-speed/README.md

 python server-test.py
 ```

-3. Wait for the code to complete, should take a few minutes.
+3. Wait for the code to complete, should take a ~11 minutes.

 4. Open the `server-test.csv` using excel to the results.